Thayer School of Engineering

 In vitro three-dimensional models for metastatic ovarian cancer have been useful for recapitulating the human disease.
 These spheroidal tumor cultures, however, can grow in excess of 1 mm in diameter, which are difficult to visualize without suitable imaging technology.Optical coherence tomography (OCT) is an ideal live imaging method for non-perturbatively visualizing these complex systems.
 OCT enabled detailed observations of the model at both nodular and cellular levels, revealing growth dynamics not previously observed.
 The development of a time-lapse OCT system, capable of automated, multidimensional acquisition, further provided insights into the growth and chemotherapeutic response of ovarian cancer.

 Evans, Conor L.; Imran Rizvi; Tayyaba Hasan; and de Boer, Johannes F., "In Vitro Ovarian Tumor Growth and Treatment Response Dynamics Visualized with Time-Lapse OCT Imaging" (2009).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1488.